Dimensions of Diversity in Human Perceptions of Algorithmic Fairness: Discussion

-Nonetheless, we identified two weakly significant associations between demographics and the perceived fairness of using certain features.
-Firstly, we found that men perceive using information about race to be more fair than women do.
-This finding may be connected to prior research that found that women may exhibit less racial bias than men in certain policy questions \cite{hughes2003gender}.
+Nonetheless, we identified one weakly significant association between demographics and the perceived fairness of using certain features.
+Namely, we found that men perceive using information about race to be more fair than women do.
+This finding is in line with prior research on Moral Foundations Theory, which found that women are more concerned about harm and fairness issues than men, even when controlling for their political views \cite{graham2011mapping}.
+Given that much of modern-day discourse on fairness in policing concerns racial discrimination, especially in the context of algorithms utilized in the law enforcement domain \cite{propublica_story, richardson2019dirty}, it is possible that race is the most salient fairness issue in the context of our study.
+Our finding may also be connected to prior research that found that women may exhibit less racial bias than men in certain policy questions \cite{hughes2003gender}.
 However, these associations were found to be small and inconsistent across studies, perhaps explaining the weakly significant effect we identified.

-Second, as aforementioned, we found, consistent with prior work~\cite{araujo2020ai,albach2021role}, that white respondents' perceived fairness of using information about a defendants' juvenile felonies as less fair than their POC counterparts.
-This effect is the opposite of hypothesized egocentric bias, since people of colour are still far more likely to experience juvenile arrests than white youth in the U.S. \cite{sentencing_project_online}.
-Instead, it may be an example of social desirability bias \cite{grimm2010social}, with white respondents being aware of the racial bias in juvenile arrests, and lowering their fairness ratings accordingly.

-\xhdr{Personal experiences} Only one personal experience was found to be significantly associated with fairness judgments: having attended a bail hearing was correlated with a lower likelihood of rating certain features as fair for making bail decisions.
-Prior research on the effect of prior experiences on fairness preferences predominantly focused on the effects of negative and traumatic experiences, such as economic hardships \cite{margalit2019political,giuliano2014growing} or natural disasters \cite{gualtieri2018natural}.
+\xhdr{Personal Experiences} Only one personal experience was found to be significantly associated with fairness judgments: having attended a bail hearing was correlated with a lower likelihood of rating certain features as fair for making bail decisions.
+Prior research on the effect of past experiences on fairness preferences predominantly focused on the effects of negative and traumatic experiences, such as economic hardships \cite{margalit2019political,giuliano2014growing} or natural disasters \cite{gualtieri2018natural}.
 Having attended a bail hearing is arguably the only of the four experiences that can be classified as negative or traumatic, which may explain why it is the only feature for which we identified an association with fairness judgments.
-Additionally, out of the four prior experiences we considered, having attended a bail hearing is the most closely related to the bail decision-making scenario.
-This suggests that personal experiences may need to be directly tied to the decision at hand in order to lead to an effect, which may be an example of an egocentric bias~\cite{thompson1992egocentric}.